Brandon5182/AWS-EBS/README.md

 <img src="https://i.imgur.com/l8lAjdx.png" height="80%" width="80%" alt="Load-Balancer"/>
 <br />
 <br />
 After that, click "Volumes" on the left side of the taskbar and view the existing volumes.
 Take note of the AZ that the volumes are current in.
-From there create a new volume.  <br/>
+From there create a new volume:  <br/>
 <img src="https://i.imgur.com/MXizzPu.png" height="80%" width="80%" alt="Load-Balancer"/>
 <br />
 <br />